-25. France comes 2nd in wine producing nations
+25. France comes 2nd among wine-producing nations

-Italy tops the list of wine-producing nations with France coming in a close 2nd but, it surpasses the other countries in wine exports.
+Italy tops the list of wine-producing nations with France coming in a close 2nd but it surpasses the other countries in wine exports.

 France produces between 37 to 47 million hectoliters per year.
 Wine production in France started in Roman times, and now its wines like Bordeaux, Pinot Noir, and Champagne are known worldwide as some of the best.

 France is also the 2nd largest wine-drinking nation, behind the USA; but to be fair, the USA has a population of over 4 times that of France!